SundousKanaan/RTW-Groep/README.md

 - Gebruikers kunnen samen youtube video kijken ✅
 - Berichten worden opgeslagen ✅
 - Data life cycle diagram ✅

 ### Should have
 - Instruction how to use the app (zero state)
 - Must be working on mobile ✅
 - Offline support ✅
 - responsive app ✅
 - light/dark mode (system check) ✅
-- Newly joined users can see the chat history ✅ (Hosting probleem so it may not work properly in the online version now )
+- Newly joined users can see the chat history ✅ (Hosting probleem so it may not work properly in the online version now)
 - Choose an avatar image ✅
+- Notification of the validity of the video link ✅

 ### Could have
 - Users can get a message when the link of the video is good  ✅